-In Holland we have a slightly different way to eat our dinner than they do in the USA.
+In the Netherlands we have a slightly different way to eat our dinner than they do in the USA.
 We put our veggies, potatoes, and meat all in once on our plate.
-Even if we add a cold salade it's put on that same plate.
+Even if we add a cold salad it's put on that same plate.
 Our portions are normally not that big, so it will all fit on that one plate.

-I do like porc chops, in fact it's about the only meat I eat besides the meat of my own sheep.
+I do like pork chops, in fact it's about the only meat I eat besides the meat of my own sheep.

-The meat will take longer to cook, so you have to prepare that before your start with the veggie.
+The meat will take longer to cook, so you have to prepare that before your start with the flat beans.

 You can either bake some leftover potatoes or you can cook potatoes.
-Both go well with this recipe.
+Both go well with flat beans.
 I myself prefer baked potatoes.

-I always buy some simple ready made fresh salade, because they're cheap and tastes good.
-Sometimes I add a little tin of corn to it.
-You can of course make your own if you want to, but don't overdo it, the main veggie is the Flat Beans with Tomatoes.
+I always buy some simple ready made fresh salad, because it’s cheap and tastes good.
+Sometimes I add a little tin of sweet corn to it.
+You can of course make your own salad if you want to, but don't overdo it; the main veggie is the Flat Beans with Tomatoes.